Home Search

 To uninstall a Specification Flow Template please follow the steps below:

-1. Open File Explorer and navigate to the folder where the Templates are stored in DriveWorks.
+1. Open Windows Explorer and navigate to the folder where the Templates are stored in DriveWorks.

 2. From the SpecificationFlows folder, select the template you want to uninstall.